 Next up… Cheese Bread with King Prawn and Pecorino Sauce.
 The recipe was his grandma’s and the sauce was so smooth and rich (I wanted a spoon to lick up the remaining sauce) and as Her Fav Food said, it could easily have been a pudding.

-Dishes were whisked away and a glass of Vignaiolo Fanti was provided to compliment the main course.
+A glass of Vignaiolo Fanti was provided to compliment the main course.